 Python was released in 1991 and has proved itself to be one of the easiest programming languages.
 It is a general-purpose language and that makes it first-choice for many by students, data scientists, mathematicians, engineers, and hackers.
 It is simple and has user-friendly syntax.
 This article will show you step by step guide to download and install Python in Windows 10.
 In addition, I will show you some verification steps after the installation is completed.

-Question: Python 2 or Python 3?
-What should I learn as a beginner?
+Python 2 or Python 3 – What should I learn as a beginner?

-Answer: The same question popped up in my mind when I started learning Python.
-I would say, Python 2 is legacy and Python3 is the future.
+Python 2 is the legacy and Python3 is the future.
 Both versions of Python have syntax differences and different libraries.
-Python 2 is the older version and should be your choice if you want to work on project that was coded in Python 2.
-Many organizations are still using Python 2 and many have already moved from Python 2 to Python 3.
+Python 2 is the older version and should be your choice if you want to work on a project that was coded in Python 2.
+There are organizations that are still using Python 2 and many have already migrated from Python 2 to Python 3.

-Step 1: Visit Python official website and download Python 3.X for Windows 10.
-The Python 3.9+ cannot be used on Windows 7 or earlier.
-If you are using 64-bit Windows OS, you should download a 64-bit executable file.
+Step 1: Visit the official Python website and download Python 3.X for Windows 10.
+Python 3.9+ cannot be used on Windows 7 or earlier.
+If you use a 64-bit Windows OS, you should download a 64-bit executable file.

 Step 2: After the download is finished, run the Python installer file.

-Step 3: Here you can decide for 3 important things:
+Step 3: Here you can decide on 3 essential things:

 Make sure to select Add Python 3.X to PATH checkbox.
 This is helpful if you want to run a python program from anywhere in the system.
 You don’t have to specify the full path.

 Then click Install Now.
 When you click Install Now, it will automatically choose the default directory and install IDLE, PIP, and documentation.

 Step 4: The installation is completed.
 However, there is one last option that you should select “Disable path length limit”.
 This is because Windows has limited path lengths to 260 characters and any path longer than 260 characters may not be resolved.
 It is recommended to disable the path length limit.